Zuehlke/poinz/docu/manual.md

 However, you might want to protect your data in some way.
 See ["Password Protection"](#password-protection) for more information.

-At any time, you are using PoinZ at your own risk!
+:warning: At any time, you are using PoinZ at your own risk!
+Be aware that all information that you enter is potentially publicly available!
+We do not recommend that you use PoinZ as a permanent information storage.
+PoinZ is provided as is, without warranty of any kind! :warning: